 ST. LOUIS When Mike Matheny pulled Jaime Garcia, the Cardinals manager knew the starting pitcher had done enough to earn a win.

 "He did a nice job taking us deep," Matheny said.
 "That's where we wanted to be."

-Garcia had gone 6 23 innings.
-He had notched a career-high 10 strikeouts, and surrendered just three runs.
+Garcia through 6 23 innings.
+He notched a career-high 10 strikeouts, and surrendered just three runs.
 The Cardinals led by one, and the team's Opening Day a celebration that featured Hall of Fame appearances, three bald eagles and a moving tribute to the late Stan Musial seemed to be on track toward a merry conclusion.